Woodworking projects for kids: woodworking with your children teaches basic skills for planning, measuring, and the use of basic carpentry tools.

 - Clamps are handy, but not a necessity.
 An old bicycle tube can be cut and wrapped like a huge rubber band to hold parts being glued together.

-Tips for finding cheap wood for projects:
+Tips for finding cheap wood for woodworking projects for kids:

 - Cruise the cull bin at the hardware store.
 The culls are the cut-offs and the wood with bigger knotholes or splits.
 The big home supply store by my house usually has a bunch of random pieces for fifty cents each.